Masked—In the Year of the Plague

 Those were dark times.
 The people’s leaders and doctors based a lot of their decisions on pseudoscience.

-Today we are amid another “plague” and our President and other leaders refuse to be informed by modern science.
-These are dark times.
+Today we are amid another “plague” and our past President and other leaders refused to be informed by modern science.
+Those were dark times as well.
 How far have we progressed?

 I don’t see these masks as harbingers of doom—like the Grim Reaper, or to the opposite end of the spectrum—the scull masks used in celebrating the dead in Mexico’s yearly Day of the Dead festival.
 I see these plague masks as an exaggeration of the face masks that we all must wear to stem the contagions spread.